Danilus120/ExpensesApp/README.md

 ## 🎉 Project Overview

-The project a homepage, authentication, and dashboard with applications.
+The project have a homepage, authentication, and dashboard with applications.
 It will help you with tracking your finances.
 After authentification, the user can move around the dashboard, where expenses / income / investments / reminders can be added.
 The project I created took me about 2 months.
 I created it in my free time after coming home from my actual job.

 ## 📖 What I learned during this project?